abhatin/Melanoma-Detection-Assignement/README.md

 ## Conclusions

-- When CNN was created without Droput, Augmentor and Class rebalance, we could observe model was clearly Overfitting
+- When CNN was created without Dropout, Augmentor and Class rebalance, we could observe model was clearly Overfitting

 - Augmentation and Class rebalance has helped us to get rid of Overfitting and Underfitting and we could Training accuracy of ~99 % and Validation Accuracy more than 75%